Entry-header image

 1. INTRODUCTION TO THE MYSTERIES OF THE HARE KRISHNA MANTRA

-The Hare Krishna mantra, also known as the Maha Mantra, is the most famous and important sacred song of Krishna-consciousness.
-As part of a tradition spanning thousands of years, the mantra aims to bring people closer to divine consciousness and spiritual enlightenment.
+The Hare Krishna Mantra, also known as the Maha Mantra, is the most famous and important holy chant of Krishna consciousness.
+As part of a tradition that spans thousands of years, the mantra aims to bring people closer to divine consciousness and spiritual enlightenment.

 A brief historical review

-The Hare Krishna mantra appears in ancient Indian scriptures, especially the Vedas and the Puranas.
-Although, it existed even before these texts.
-In fact, it is an eternal and living mantra, not only here in the material world, but in the spiritual world, too.
-The use and significance of the chanting of the mantra has continued for thousands of years and has become particularly widespread as part of the Bhakti movement.
-In the 16th century, Caitanya Mahaprabhu, a prominent figure of Gaudiya Vaisnavism, and one of Krishna’s incarnations, bestowed us all the Maha mantra.
-So did for you, too!
+The Hare Krishna mantra appears in ancient Indian scriptures, especially the Vedas and Puranas.
+But it also existed before these were written down.
+In fact, it has always existed and is a living mantra, not only here in the material world but also in the spiritual world.
+The use and significance of the chant has persisted over the millennia and has become particularly prevalent as part of the Bhakti movement.
+In the 16th century, Caitanya Mahaprabhu, a prominent figure in Gaudiya Vaisnavism and a manifestation of Krishna, gave the Maha Mantra to us all.
+So did you!

 The meaning and words of the mantra